Wabash National (WNC) Gains As Market Dips: What You Should Know

-Coming into today, shares of the maker of truck trailers had lost 4.95% in the past month.
-In that same time, the Auto-Tires-Trucks sector lost 4.21%, while the S&P 500 lost 1.25%.
+Coming into today, shares of the maker of truck trailers had lost 5.98% in the past month.
+In that same time, the Auto-Tires-Trucks sector lost 1.4%, while the S&P 500 gained 0.58%.

-Wabash National will be looking to display strength as it nears its next earnings release.
-On that day, Wabash National is projected to report earnings of $1 per share, which would represent year-over-year growth of 36.99%.
+Investors will be hoping for strength from Wabash National as it approaches its next earnings release.
+The company is expected to report EPS of $1, up 36.99% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $680 million, up 3.79% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.51 per share and revenue of $2.64 billion, which would represent changes of +100.44% and +5.47%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Wabash National.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.04% higher.
-Wabash National is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Wabash National is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Wabash National is currently trading at a Forward P/E ratio of 4.98.
-Its industry sports an average Forward P/E of 15.06, so we one might conclude that Wabash National is trading at a discount comparatively.
+Looking at its valuation, Wabash National is holding a Forward P/E ratio of 4.91.
+Its industry sports an average Forward P/E of 15.36, so we one might conclude that Wabash National is trading at a discount comparatively.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 89, which puts it in the top 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 88, putting it in the top 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report